omeriadon/omeriadon/README.md

 # Adon O.

-I'm currently at school working on making projects, like websites.
+I'm currently at school working on making projects, like websites and apps.

-I'm now learning Swift, SwiftUI, Markdown, Mathjax, and Mermaid.
+I'm now learning Swift, SwiftUI, HTML, CSS, and others.

-I plan on making mroe websites and maybe even a blog somehow.